-- 48. The UNDT construed the word "may" as precluding a staff member who previously held a fixed-term appointment from receiving a permanent appointment subject to the same limitation.
-In this regard, the Dispute Tribunal stated: "If it were mandatory to equally limit the permanent appointment to said department/office upon conversion, the Guidelines would and should have explicitly stated it."13 - 49.
-The Dispute Tribunal, thus, found that of the two grounds put forward by the Administration for not converting, namely the limitation of the staff members' fixed-term appointments to ICTY and ICTY's finite mandate, the former carried little weight. - 50.
+- 43. The UNDT construed the word "may" as precluding a staff member who previously held a fixed-term appointment from receiving a permanent appointment subject to the same limitation.
+In this regard, the Dispute Tribunal stated: "If it were mandatory to equally limit the permanent appointment to said department/office upon conversion, the Guidelines would and should have explicitly stated it".14 - 44.
+The Dispute Tribunal, thus, found that of the two grounds put forward by the Administration for not converting, namely the limitation of the staff members' fixed-term appointments to the ICTY and ICTY's finite mandate, the former carried little weight. - 45.
 The Secretary-General contends that the UNDT erred in law and misconstrued Section 11.1(b).
-He argues that Section 11 does not specify that the ASG/OHRM's exceptional authority extends to the placement of staff members outside of their particular department, rather, it provides only that the ASG/OHRM would have authority to place staff members "outside the normal staff selection process". - 51.
-The Secretary-General further contends that the UNDT erred by failing to take into account Staff Rule 9.6(c)(i), which states:14 - (c) The Secretary-General may, giving the reasons therefor, terminate the appointment of a staff member who holds a temporary, fixed-term or continuing appointment in accordance with the terms of the appointment or on any of the following grounds:
+He argues that Section 11 does not specify that the ASG/OHRM's exceptional authority extends to the placement of staff members outside of their particular department, rather it provides only that the ASG/OHRM would have authority to place staff members "outside the normal staff selection process". - 46.
+The Secretary-General further contends that the UNDT erred by failing to take into account Staff Rule 9.6(c)(i), which states:15 - (c) The Secretary-General may, giving the reasons therefor, terminate the appointment of a staff member who holds a temporary, fixed-term or continuing appointment in accordance with the terms of the appointment or on any of the following grounds: - (i) Abolition of posts or reduction of staff[.] - 47.
+In other words, the Secretary-General submits that the ICTY staff members, who were on fixed-term appointments with end dates, did not fall into the category of those whose "appointments [were] slated to be terminated due to abolition of posts, reduction of staff, funding cutbacks, or on any other grounds" (emphasis in original).
+Accordingly, the Secretary-General submits that the ASG/OHRM could have properly concluded that she could not place the staff members in another entity outside of ICTY.

-14 The Secretary-General's Bulletin SGB/2010/6 of 2 September 2010.
+15 The Secretary-General's Bulletin SGB/2010/6 of 2 September 2010.